barrage/felony/README.md

 ## Cron

-Felony comes equiped with integrated cron runner where you can easily schedule task that will happen at a certain interval.
+Felony comes equipped with integrated cron runner where you can easily schedule task that will happen at a certain interval.

 ```shell script
 node index.js command=make:cron name=ExampleCron.js schedule='* * * *'